Karl Gauti Hjaltason

-Karl Gauti Hjaltason is an Icelandic politician who was a member of Althing from 2017 to 2021.
-Formerly, he was a part of People's Party of Iceland.
+Karl Gauti Hjaltason (born 1959) is an Icelandic politician and former police officer.
+He was a member of Althing from 2017 to 2021 and has been serving as MP since 2024.
+Formerly, he was a part of People's Party of Iceland until he was expelled as part of the Klaustur Affair.
+Outside of his political career, Karl has served as the police chief in Vestmannaeyjar and Reykjavík and Sýslumaður in Vestmannaeyjar and Hólmavík.
+From 2014 to 2016, he was the head of the State Police Academy.

 Life and career

-Hjaltason was born in 1959 in Reykjavík, Iceland.
+Karl Gauti was born in 1959 in Reykjavík, Iceland.
 He earned a degree in management from Endurmenntun Háskóla Íslands.

-Between 1985 and 1998, Hjaltason was the chairman of the Icelandic Karate Association.
+Between 1985 and 1998, Karl Gauti was the chairman of the Icelandic Karate Association.
+He has the black belt in karate.

 In 2012, he founded Vestmannaeyjar Astronomical Society where he served as a chairman until 2014.